Improving cytokine immunotherapy

 Mechanism of action

-As for the mechanism of action, we have recently shown that IL-2/mAbCD25 complexes function primarily by extending the half-life of IL-2.
-Conversely, IL-2/mAbCD122 complexes exert their in vivo activity by preventing the interaction of IL-2 with CD25, the non-signaling a subunit of the IL-2 receptor, in addition to a slight increase in IL-2 half-life (Figures 4 and 5).
+With regard to of action, we have recently shown that IL-2/mAbCD25 complexes function primarily by extending the half-life of IL-2.
+Conversely, IL-2/mAbCD122 complexes exert their in vivo activity by preventing the interaction of IL-2 with CD25, the non-signaling a subunit of the IL-2 receptor, in addition to a slight increase in IL-2 half-life (Figures 1 and 2).

 Figure 1.
 Prolonging IL-2 half-life is not sufficient to mimic IL-2/mAbCD122 complexes.
 IL-2/mAbCD122 complexes induce increased proliferation of CD8+ T cells in comparison to IL-2-fusion protein (IL-2-FP) in vivo (A), despite similar half-lives (B).
 Shown is in (A) proliferation of CFSE-labeled CD8+ T cells in mice treated with PBS, IL-2, IL-2/mAbCD122, or IL-2-FP.
 In (B), serum samples of mice injected with IL-2 vs. IL-2/mAbCD122 (upper) or IL-2-FP (lower) were collected at the indicated time-points after injection and assayed on IL-2-sensitive CTLL cells.